rohitware/kisan-ecommerce/README.md

 # kisan-ecommerce

-This is the e-commerce website for kisan products like veggies, dairy products and fresh fruits
+This is the e-commerce website for kisan products like veggies, dairy products and fresh fruits...